viktor-ferenczi/ai-ask-your-code-gpt/README.md

 ## TODO

-- Introduce log rotation by adding a date suffix to all log files.
 - Introduce compression of logs older than 3 days.
 - Introduce cleanup of logs older than 90 days.
 - Keep inventory entries for 90 days to allow for continuing the conversation and for diagnostics purposes, even if the actual project folder is deleted.
 Introduce a "deleted" field for this.